-- The Australian Food Industry
+- · The Australian Food Industry

 - Food Manufacture

 - Food Product Development

-- Options: Contemporary Food Issues in Nutrition or Contemporary Food Issues in the Marketplace.
+- · Contemporary Nutritional Issues.

-- Make responsible decisions regarding food choices. - Research and analyse information. - Experiment with, communicate, evaluate and manage resources.
+- Make responsible decisions regarding food choices. - · Research and analyse information. - Experiment with, communicate, evaluate and manage resources

 This course has a practical component and fees are used to purchase the ingredients which are necessary.